PostHog/posthog.com/contents/newsletter/small-teams.md

 Regardless of size or scope, each team has its own mission that feeds into our overall company mission of equipping every developer to build successful products.

-On the [marketing team](https://posthog.com/teams/marketing), the mission is to make PostHog a place for product engineers to learn and collaborate.
+On the [growth team](https://posthog.com/teams/growth), the mission is to maximize the number of people who get value out of PostHog, and help them realize and leverage all the value we offer.
 The [infrastructure team’s mission](https://posthog.com/teams/infrastructure) is to make deploying, scaling, and managing PostHog easy, fast, and reliable.
-But a charter is more than a mission.
-Small team charters also need to include:
+As well as a main mission, each small team also sets:

 * Long-term goals
 * A description of what the team does